Alexander William Kinglake: Biography

 A Whig, Kinglake was elected at the 1857 general election as one of the two Members of Parliament (MP) for Bridgwater, having unsuccessfully contested the seat in 1852.
-He was returned at next two general elections, but the result of the 1868 general election in Bridgwater was voided on petition on 26 February 1869.
+He was returned at the next two general elections, but the result of the 1868 general election in Bridgwater was voided on petition on 26 February 1869.
 No by-election was held, and after a Royal Commission found that there had been extensive corruption, the town was disenfranchised in 1870.

-In the late 1880s he developed cancer of the throat, and he died on 2 January 1891.
+In the late 1880s, he developed cancer of the throat, and he died on 2 January 1891.